Don’t have time to read this article right now?

 Average Smartphone Battery Life

-In 2018 the average battery life of smartphones has gone up to over 11 hours of charge.
+In 2019, the average battery life of smartphones went up to over 12 hours of charge.
 This time is based on web browsing which uses about as much resources as mobile trading.

 Personally I prefer at least 13-14 hours of battery life, especially if I am trading whilst abroad.